illinoistech-itm/jhajek/itmo-340-540/week-13/lab.md

 ### Connecting to the Virtual Machines

-You will need to open 4 terminal windows and execute each command in one terminal so that you can have connections to all 4 virtual machines at the same time.
+You will need to open four terminal windows and execute each command in one terminal so that you can have connections to all 4 virtual machines at the same time.
 Using the `vagrant ssh` command will connect you via a remote shell to the command line terminal of each server.
 This will allow you to install software, execute commands, and inspect the network on each virtual machine - without needing an entire laboratory of computers and equipment for each student.
 Your laptop/pc is enough for now using VirtualBox and Vagrant.

 1. `cd ~/Documents/itmo-340/focal` then execute: `vagrant ssh`
 1. `cd ~/Documents/itmo-340/freebsd13` then execute: `vagrant ssh`